 Physical activity is an important part of your recovery.
 It will not only help to improve the function of your joint, but help to clear your lungs, reduce your risk of blood clots, reduce your pain, and start your bowels moving.
-However, once home, in the first 2 weeks after surgery, you should limit the time on your feet to less than a total of 5 minutes per hour (pages 43 and 45).
+However, once home, in the first 2 weeks after surgery, you should limit the time on your feet to less than a total of 5 minutes per hour (pages 39 and 41).

 A physiotherapist will work with you during your hospital stay to teach you how to walk with a walker, use stairs safely and review your home exercise program.
+You will be instructed on how much weight you are able to put on your surgical leg- usually this is "as tolerated".
 A Rehabilitation Assistant may also help you with your walking and exercises.
 A member of the rehabilitation team will review how to do your daily activities such as dressing while following precautions to protect your new joint.